Trends in health-related quality of life inequalities: repeated cross-sections study

 Abstract

-We use nationally representative survey data on 3.9 million adults to examine HRQoL (measured by EQ-5D-5L - overall score, plus each of the five health domains: mobility, self-care, usual activity, pain/discomfort, and anxiety/depression).
+DESIGN AND SETTING: The authors used nationally representative survey data on 3.9 million adults to examine HRQoL (measured by EQ-5D-5L overall score, plus each of the five health domains - mobility, selfcare, usual activity, pain/discomfort, and anxiety/depression).

-We explore trends across time and inequalities by gender, age and deprivation.
+METHOD: The study explored trends across time, and inequalities by sex, age, and deprivation.

-Although HRQoL seemed steady overall between 2012 and 2017, there is evidence of increasing inequality across population subgroups.
-There was a rise in gender disparity over time, the female-male gap in EQ-5D-5L increased from -0.009 in 2012 to -0.016 in 2017.
-The youngest females and those living in the most deprived areas had a particularly concerning trend.
-Females in the most deprived regions suffered a 1.3% decrease in HRQoL between 2012 and 2017, compared with a 0.5% decrease in males.
+RESULTS: Although HRQoL seemed steady overall between 2012 and 2017, there is evidence of increasing inequality across population subgroups.
+There was a rise in sex disparity over time, the female-male gap in EQ-5D-5L increased from -0.009 in 2012 to -0.016 in 2017.
+Trends for the youngest females and those living in the most deprived areas were of the greatest concern.
+Females in the most deprived regions suffered a 1.3% decrease in HRQoL between 2012 and 2017, compared with a 0.5% decrease for males.
 The key contribution to the decline in HRQoL, particularly in females, was a 1.5% increase in reported levels of anxiety/depression between 2012 and 2017.

-Developing interventions to address these worrying trends should be a policy priority.
-A particular focus should be on mental health in younger populations, especially females and in deprived areas.
+CONCLUSION: Developing interventions to address these worrying trends should be a policy priority.
+A particular focus should be on mental health in younger populations, especially for females and in deprived areas.

 Original languageEnglish